 Where the Cascades touch the sea

-The ultimate of green belts: Blanchard Mountain is a beloved and well-used place for recreation, respite, and exploration that separates the increasingly populated Skagit and Whatcom counties.
-An estimated 35,000 people visit Blanchard's trails each year to ride horses, hang glide, hike, and watch birds and other wildlife.
-It is state trust lands with a native run of salmon in Oyster Creek.
+The ultimate of green belts, Blanchard State Forest is a beloved and well-used place for recreation, respite, and exploration that separates the increasingly populated Skagit and Whatcom counties.
+More than 35,000 people visit Blanchard's 4,800 acres each year to ride horses, hang glide, hike, mountain bike and watch birds and other wildlife.
+Oyster Creek has a native run of salmon and sea run cutthroat trout.

-Blanchard Mountain features lakes and rivers; runs of native salmon; owls and woodpeckers; deer; mushrooms; and territorial views west to the San Juan Islands and east to Mount Baker and the Cascades.
+Blanchard State Forest features popular hikes (including Oyster Dome and Blanchard Mountain) and mountain bike trails; scenic lakes and streams; salmon, trout, owls and woodpeckers; deer; mushrooms; and territorial views west to the San Juan Islands and east to Mount Baker and the Cascades.
 Patches of remnant old growth and stately, mature trees remain after nearly three generations of logging.

-Blanchard Mountain is one of many valuable state trust lands–public forests managed by the state Department of Natural Resources (DNR).
-The DNR had planned to log over the entire mountain, and many of us wanted to protect Blanchard.
+Blanchard State Forest is one of many valuable state trust lands–working forests managed by the state Department of Natural Resources (DNR) for state trust lands beneficiaries.
+The DNR had planned to clearcut Blanchard, and many of us wanted to protect this cherished area.
 In 2006, the agency convened a group of diverse interests, including Conservation Northwest and Friends of Blanchard Mountain, to create a management plan for Blanchard's forests that could satisfy the needs of all with interests at stake.
-The result was the 2008 Blanchard Strategies Group Agreement.
+The result was the Blanchard Forest Strategy agreement.

 This collaborative agreement recommended that a 1,600 acre core area be protected.
 This core protects most of the recreational resources such as the top of Blanchard including the Oyster Dome, trails, and lakes.
 The other two thirds of Blanchard will remain working forest.
 Meanwhile, to replace the core, the Strategies Group members would seek funding from the legislature to purchase nearby private forestland that is at risk of conversion to residential use.
-This would increase the size of the Blanchard Forest, enable the trust beneficiaries to continue receiving revenue, and ensuring timber jobs will be retained.
+This will sustain the working land base for generating revenue for the Burlington-Edison School District and other specific trusts.

-The Public Land Commissioner accepted the recommendations and the Washington State Legislature has shown their support over the course of three legislative sessions by providing $5.5 million of the $12 million in appropriations necessary to fund the replacement land purchases.
-Conservation Northwest and our partners on the Blanchard Strategies Group continue to work with the Legislature to ensure the fiscal needs of the Agreement are fulfilled.
+The Public Land Commissioner accepted the recommendations and the Washington State Legislature showed their support over the course of three legislative sessions by providing $5.5 million of the $12 million in appropriations necessary to fund the replacement land purchases.
+In 2016, Conservation Northwest and our partners on the Blanchard Strategies Group continue to work with the Governor and Legislature to ensure the fiscal needs of the Blanchard agreement are fulfilled.